greenelab/deep-review/sections/03_categorize.md

 [@arxiv:1608.05148] is pretty cool, so maybe we want to consider it.
 Storage is expensive, so it may be helpful.
 I leave it here as a stub in case someone wants to take it on.*

+*(Wei Xie; @XieConnect): I personally do not think this subsection is necessary.
+It does not seem a big issue for health care data.
+For instance, EHR is mostly textual and very small in size and easy to compute even for large medical centers.
+Medical images and some medical tests may be larger, but they are still way behind MNIST or ImageNet in scale and compute requirement.*

 #### Has deep learning already induced a strategic inflection point for one or more aspects?